ckan/ckan/doc/paster.rst

 The following tasks are supported by paster.

   ================= ==========================================================
-  create-test-data  Create test data in the database. db                Perform various tasks on the database. ratings           Manage the ratings stored in the db rights            Commands relating to per-object and system-wide access rights. roles             Commands relating to roles and actions. search-index      Creates a search index for all datasets sysadmin          Gives sysadmin rights to a named user user              Manage users
+  celeryd           Control celery daemon. check-po-files    Check po files for common mistakes color             Create or remove a color scheme. create-test-data  Create test data in the database. dataset           Manage datasets. datastore         Perform commands to set up the datastore. db                Perform various tasks on the database. front-end-build   Creates and minifies css and JavaScript files less              Compile all root less documents into their CSS counterparts minify            Create minified versions of the given Javascript and CSS files. notify            Send out modification notifications. plugin-info       Provide info on installed plugins. profile           Code speed profiler ratings           Manage the ratings stored in the db rdf-export        Export active datasets as RDF. rights            Commands relating to per-object and system-wide access rights. roles             Commands relating to roles and actions. search-index      Creates a search index for all datasets sysadmin          Gives sysadmin rights to a named user. tracking          Update tracking statistics. trans             Translation helper functions user              Manage users.
   ================= ==========================================================